“Adolphe’s music is wonderfully evocative. It excites the ear and the mind.”

 Self Comes to Mind 2008 (20 minutes)

 For cello and two percussionists; based on a text written specifically for the piece by neuroscientist Antonio Damasio.
 Premiered by Yo-Yo Ma, John Ferrari, & Ayano Kataoka at the American Museum of Natural History, New York, May 3rd, 2009.
-To view an extensive website devoted to exclusively to this piece, visit The Learning Maestros/Self Comes to Mind.
-To see a video and interview with Bruce Adolphe about this work, visit the Media Page, then click on the playlist in the video player.
+To view an extensive website devoted to exclusively to this piece, visit YouTube.
+To hear the first movement or to see a video and interview with Bruce Adolphe about this work, visit the Media Page, then click on the playlist in the video player.

 My Inner Brahms (An Intermezzo) 2013 (5 minutes)